lune-climate/lune-docs/docs/key-concepts/smart-scan.md

 <div>

-The smart scan functionality allows you to provide data in multiple formats and without any prior knowledge of the data structure.
-Lune analyses this input and deduces the transactions that took place and calculates the associated emissions.
+The smart scan functionality allows you to provide data in multiple formats without any prior knowledge of the data structure.
+Lune analyses this input, deduces the transactions, and calculates the associated emissions.

-This functionality is particularly useful for cases where you have no concrete information regarding transactions which you want to estimate, but have several pieces of data that can help guide this discovery: receipts, invoices, emails etc.
+This functionality is beneficial for cases where you have no concrete information regarding transactions you want to estimate, but have several pieces of data that can help guide this discovery such as receipts, invoices, and emails.
+By leveraging various data sources, smart scan enables a more comprehensive understanding of your financial activities and their environmental impact, even when dealing with fragmented or diverse information.

 <Tip>